grame-cncm/faustdoc/mkdocs/docs/manual/deploying.md

 Web targets can be exported from the [Faust Editor](https://fausteditor.grame.fr) or [Faust IDE](https://faustide.grame.fr) using the remote compilation service.
 Choose `Platform = web`, then `Architecture` with one of the following target:

-- `wasmjs` allows you to export a ready to use Web audio node to be integrated in the application.
-An example of HTML and JavaScript files demonstrate how the node can be loaded and activated.
+- `wasmjs` allows you to export a ready to use Web audio node to be integrated in an application.
+An example of HTML and JavaScript files demonstrates how the node can be loaded and activated.

-- `wasmjs-poly` allows you to export a ready to use polyphonic MIDI controllable Web audio node to be integrated in the application.
-An example of HTML and JavaScript files demonstrate how the node can be loaded and activated.
+- `wasmjs-poly` allows you to export a ready to use polyphonic MIDI controllable Web audio node to be integrated in an application.
+An example of HTML and JavaScript files demonstrates how the node can be loaded and activated.

 - `webaudiowasm` allows you to export a ready to use Web audio node with a prebuilt GUI, that can be installed as a [Progressive Web Application](https://en.wikipedia.org/wiki/Progressive_web_app).
-An example of HTML and JavaScript files demonstrate how the node can be loaded and activated.
+An example of HTML and JavaScript files demonstrates how the node can be loaded and activated.

 - `webaudiowasm-poly` allows you to export a ready to use polyphonic MIDI controllable Web audio node with a prebuilt GUI, that can be installed as a [Progressive Web Application](https://en.wikipedia.org/wiki/Progressive_web_app).
-An example of HTML and JavaScript files demonstrate how the node can be loaded and activated.
+An example of HTML and JavaScript files demonstrates how the node can be loaded and activated.

 - `pwa` allows you to export a ready to use [Progressive Web Application](https://en.wikipedia.org/wiki/Progressive_web_app) with a prebuilt GUI, directly usable in the page, and that can possibly be installed and run on smartphone or tablet using the QR Code.